For a list of North Carolina economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

-Data Center Sales and Use Tax Exemptions: North Carolina provides three different exemptions related to datacenters and their operations:
+Data Center Sales and Use Tax Exemptions: North Carolina provides three different exemptions related to data centers and their operations, outlined below.

-- Exemption for Eligible Internet Data Center – Sales of electricity for use at an eligible Internet data center and eligible business property to be located and used at an eligible Internet data center is exempt from sales tax.
+- Exemption for eligible Internet data center.
+Sales of electricity for use at an eligible Internet data center and eligible business property to be located and used at an eligible Internet data center are exempt from sales tax.

-Raw Material for Manufacturing – Purchases of ingredients or component parts of a manufactured product that becomes an ingredient or component part of tangible personal property that is manufactured are exempt from sales and use tax.
+- Raw materials, sales and use tax exemption.
+Purchases of ingredients or component parts of a manufactured product that become an ingredient or component part of tangible personal property are exempt from sales and use tax.
+In addition, packaging items that constitute a part of the sale (retail or wholesale) and are delivered with the product to the customer are exempt from sales and use tax.

-NC Community College Customized Training Program: North Carolina pioneered free, customized job training for businesses experiencing job growth and continues to provide the nation’s most recognized customized training program.
+N.C.
+Community College Customized Training Program: North Carolina pioneered free, customized job training for businesses experiencing job growth and continues to provide the nation’s most recognized customized training program.
 A training plan will be developed in collaboration with the company.
-Using the training plan, customized training programs can be designed and instruction for these programs can be provided through instructors from N.C.’s community colleges and individuals that are part of the statewide network of technical training experts.
+Using the training plan, customized training programs can be designed and instruction for these programs can be provided through instructors from North Carolina’s community colleges and individuals that are part of the statewide network of technical training experts.
 Company trainers can also be reimbursed for training activities consistent with the training plan and delivery schedules.
-For a defined number of instructors and for a designated instructional period, N.C.’s community colleges can reimburse the company for instructor wages up to $30.00 per hour.
+For a defined number of instructors and for a designated instructional period, North Carolina’s community colleges can reimburse the company for instructor wages up to $30 per hour.
 Instructor travel can also be supported for a defined number of instructors.
-All training supported through the Customized Training is coordinated through the local Community College, but can include College and 3rd Party instructors.
-The College is the responsible party for all contractual agreements and payments.
-The Customized Training Program is a very customer friendly process for the client.
+All training supported through the customized training program is coordinated through the local community college, but can include college and third-party instructors.
+The college is the responsible party for all contractual agreements and payments.
+The customized training program is a very customer-friendly process for the client.